 Apache brown recluse spiders also number among the most dangerous animals native to New Mexico.
 These common spiders are venomous and live in the desert beneath rocks, logs, and dead vegetation.
 They sometimes venture close to people’s homes hiding in woodpiles or sheds.

 A bite from this spider usually happens when a human reaches into a woodpile or other area where this weird animal is hidden.
 Once again, kids and elderly people are most vulnerable to this spider’s toxin.
 Since 2000, there has been one death from the bite of a brown spider.
 There are medical treatments available to stop or lessen the effects of its venom.
+Similarly, the black widow spider is of particular concern in New Mexico.
+It is interesting and helpful to know that only the females of this species have venom, and they carry a large amount!

+There are currently 118 species listed as threatened or endangered in New Mexico.
 The list of Endangered animals in New Mexico includes the following:

 - Rio Grande Silvery minnow – The population of this fish is currently unknown.
 It’s listed as Endangered because its habitat is disappearing due to dam creation and other structures that divert river water.
 In addition, it has fallen victim to predatory fish, frogs, and other animals in its habitat.